 - --partition PARTITION_GROUP: determine how to partition the data.
 Possible values are readgroup or a comma separated combination of the RG attributes, namely sample, platform, library, center.
 The default value is "sample".
-You can include multiple partition groups by repeating the -partition option, and each ouput file will be created once per --partition option. - --gene_list REFSEQ_FILE: location of the RefSeq file used to aggregate the results of the Coverage-Metrics algorithm to the gene level. - Filtering options: - --min_map_qual and --max_map_qual MAP_QUALITY: determines the filtering quality of the reads used.
-Any reads with mapping quality less than QUALITY will be filtered out. - --min_base_qual and --max_base_qual QUALITY: determines the filtering quality of the bases used.
-Any base with quality less than QUALITY will be ignored. - --cov_thresh THRESHOLD: add percentage of bases in the aggregation that have coverage larger than the threshold.
-You can include multiple thresholds by repeating the --cov_thresh argument. - Omit output options: - --omit_base_output: skip the output of the per locus coverage with no partition.
-This option can be used when you do not use intervals to save space. - --omit_sample_stat: skip the output of summary results aggregated over all bases (summary)
+You can include multiple partition groups by repeating the -partition option, and each ouput file will be created once per --partition option. - --gene_list REFSEQ_FILE: location of the RefSeq file used to aggregate the results of the Coverage-Metrics algorithm to the gene level. - Filtering options: - --min_map_qual MAP_QUALITY: determines the filtering quality of the reads used.
+Any reads with mapping quality less than QUALITY will be filtered out. - --max_map_qual MAP_QUALITY: determines the filtering quality of the reads used.
+Any reads with mapping quality larger than QUALITY will be filtered out. - --min_base_qual QUALITY: determines the filtering quality of the bases used.
+Any base with quality less than QUALITY will be ignored. - --max_base_qual QUALITY: determines the filtering quality of the bases used.
+Any base with quality larger than QUALITY will be ignored. - --cov_thresh THRESHOLD: add percentage of bases in the aggregation that have coverage larger than the threshold.
+You can include multiple thresholds by repeating the --cov_thresh argument. - Omit output options:

-- --omit_locus_stat: skip the output of all histogram files (both cumulative_coverage_counts and cumulative coverage proportions). - --omit_interval_stat: skip the output of all interval statistics files (interval statistics). - --count_type TYPE: determines how to deal with overlapping reads from the same fragment.
+- --omit_base_output: skip the output of the per locus coverage with no partition.
+This option can be used when you do not use intervals to save space. - --omit_sample_stat: skip the output of summary results aggregated over all bases (summary) - --omit_locus_stat: skip the output of all histogram files (both cumulative_coverage_counts and cumulative coverage proportions). - --omit_interval_stat: skip the output of all interval statistics files (interval statistics). - --count_type TYPE: determines how to deal with overlapping reads from the same fragment.
 Possible options are: - 0: to count overlapping reads even if they come from the same fragment.
 This is the default value. - 1: to count overlapping reads - 2: to count overlapping reads only if the reads in the fragment have consistent bases. - --print_base_counts: include the number of "AGCTND" in the output per locus coverage with no partition. - --include_ref_N: include the coverage data in loci where the reference genome is set to N. - --ignore_del_sites: ignore the coverage data in loci where there are deletions. - --include_del: this argument will interact with others as follows: - if ignore_del_sites is off, count Deletion as depth - if print base counts is on, include number of 'D' - --histogram_scale [log/linear] --histogram_low MIN_DEPTH, --histogram_high MAX_DEPTH, --histogram_bin_count NUM_BINS: determine the scale type, bin and sizes for histograms.
 The default values are log, 1, 500, 499.